 Thinkific – This is the best 3rd party system for online course delivery in terms of stability, price, and overall value.

-In Freedom Business Boot Camp I teach my students to choose one primary monetization strategy and one supplemental monetization strategy.
+In Freedom Business Hive, I teach and guide members to choose one primary monetization strategy and one supplemental monetization strategy.

 Keep in mind that even within a single strategy you can have multiple products.
 It’s still a good idea though, especially in the early stages, to have one primary *product* (this is especially true with digital products).